 - Exhaust fans drive the warm air out of the computer.

-We have an easy intake, then extract, and finally exhaust system, which supplies cool air to the computer regularly.
+We have an easy intake, then extract, and finally, an exhaust system, regularly supplying cool air to the computer.
 In contrast, heated air is evacuated out from the computer fan direction.
 It is known as “airflow” on a computer and is a beautiful technique to get the most out of your system’s fans.

 So, the intake vs. exhaust fans debate comes down to airflow on your pc, and using a combination of both intake and exhaust fans can do the work.

 Ways To Determine Intake vs Exhaust Fan In A Computer

 So, you have successfully set up a PC fan, but now you are confused about which type of fan it is.
 Don’t you worry!
 Here are a few ways to determine.